retaildevcrews/azure-content-understanding-sample-client/docs/QUICK_REFERENCE.md

 ### "Operation never completed"
 - Operations can take 15-20 minutes for complex documents
 - Check Azure portal for operation status
-- Use `--mode check-operation --operation-id <id>` to resume checking
+- Use `--use-cli check-operation --operation-id <id>` to resume checking

 ### "Authentication failed"
 - Run `az login` to ensure you're signed in